Geeksfino/compliance-servers/README.md

 **Note**: These are test servers for development.
 For new projects, use the scaffold tool which creates a combined project with both servers.

+### Custom LLM Server Example

+The `templates/llm-custom-server/` directory contains a custom LLM server example that demonstrates how to create an OpenAI-compatible proxy service for custom LLM APIs.
+This is useful when you need to integrate custom LLM providers with AG-UI or other OpenAI-compatible clients.

+**Features:**
+- OpenAI-compatible `/v1/chat/completions` endpoint
+- SSE streaming support
+- Docker deployment ready
+- See `templates/README.md` for detailed usage

 ### Scaffold Tool

 A CLI tool for creating new projects from templates with: